 You can, however, view the XLM page on Coinbase which can be found here.
 Keep in mind though, Coinbase does not enable XLM trading, and any subsequent website that says they do offer XLM trading is not legitimate.

-Plus500 is an international financial services firm that serves as an application and platform where users can buy and sell contracts for difference (CFDs) for various assets; among those assets are multiple types of cryptocurrencies, however unfortunately Stellar Lumens is not amongst those.
+Plus500 is an international CFD broker that serves as an application and platform where users can buy and sell contracts for difference (CFDs) for various assets; among those assets are multiple types of cryptocurrencies, however unfortunately Stellar Lumens is not amongst those.
 However, Plus500 is consistently adding assets to their platform so the possibility that they add XLM to that list is definitely not impossible.

 The Plus500 platform works in a fashion that offers exposure to cryptocurrency prices without actually having to buy cryptocurrency.
 Through CFDs, users are able to trade price action of underlying cryptocurrencies such as Bitcoin, Ethereum, or even Monero without ever actually buying any assets.
 The platform also works for other assets as well and is a great option for trading contracts for difference; unfortunately, at this time Stellar is not supported on the platform.